adaltas/node-nikita/docs/content/about/tutorial.md

 ## What is Nikita?

-Nikita is build as a library, which provides simple functions on a host (server, desktop, machine, vm...) either locally or remotely over ssh.
+Nikita is build as a library, which provides simple functions on a host (server, desktop, machine, vm...) either locally or remotely over SSH.

 ### Technologies

 Nikita is written in JavaScript and executed by NodeJs.
-It is delivered as a Node.js package and is available on NPM.
+It is delivered as a Node.js package and is available on [NPM](https://www.npmjs.com/package/nikita).

 ### Use cases

 It can serve multiple purposes.
 For example, it can be used in a website with a Node.js backend, where you want to execute actions (writing files, copy, move, executing custom scripts...) or you can use it to automate and orchestrate components' deployments (installations, functional tests, lifecycle management...).

-Take a view at [Ryba](https://github.com/ryba-io/ryba) which contains playbooks to setup and manage Big Data system.
+Take a view at [Ryba](https://github.com/ryba-io/ryba) which contains playbooks to setup and manage Big Data systems.

+### Supported platforms

+Nikita targets Unix-like system including Linux and macOS.
+Windows is not supported as a targeting node where to execute actions.
+It is however known to work as a Nikita host.
+This mean you can run Nikita from a Windows host as long as you are targeting Linux nodes over SSH.

+Throughout this tutorial, it is assumed you work on Linux or macOS.
+To be able to run the same code examples without modifications on Windows, the easiest way would be to work inside a [Node.js Docker container](https://hub.docker.com/_/node).
+Before that, you have to install Docker Desktop following [this guide](https://docs.docker.com/docker-for-windows/install/) and start a container with the command `docker run -it node bash`.

 ### What is inside Nikita